-Warmer temperatures will threaten the persistence of some species on the southern edge of their range such as arctic char, and allow other species to spread northwards to new locations within the UK where they can disperse between water bodies, for example dragonflies and damselflies.
+Warmer temperatures will threaten the persistence of some species on the southern edge of their range such as vendace Coregonus albula, shelly Coregonus lavaretus and arctic charr Salvelinus alpinus, and allow other species to spread northwards to new locations within the UK where they can disperse between water bodies, for example dragonflies and damselflies.

 Increased temperatures and longer growing seasons may intensify the symptoms of eutrophication, with a greater frequency and duration of algal blooms where nutrient loads are sufficient to support them.
 This is likely to reduce macrophyte abundance, which will affect the higher trophic levels.
-There is the potential for mismatches between phytoplankton and zooplankton due to changes in phenology, which may result in grazers being unable to control phytoplankton levels.
+There is the potential for mismatches between phytoplankton and zooplankton due to changes in phenology, which may result in zooplankton grazers being unable to control phytoplankton levels.
 Increased phytoplankton levels will create increased demand for oxygen as the phytoplankton decomposes.
 This will reduce the oxygen concentration at the sediment-water interface, potentially leading to an increased phosphorus release from the sediment.
 It has been suggested that climate change may act as a forward switch to a turbid algal dominated state within shallow standing waters.